magdaV24/Laravel-MySQL/README.md

     - This method removes a product from the user's shopping cart.
     - It deletes the corresponding entry from the cart table.
     - Returns a success message upon successful removal or an error message in case of an insuccessful removal.
+    - Once an order is placed, all products from the cart are removed.
    ```php
           public function remove($product_id)
     {